 Download a copy of the carnival route (pdf).

-Each and every collector will wear an Official Yellow sash.
-Each collecting tin or bucket will carry an Official Number with a White Label across the tin or bucket.
+Each and every collector will wear an Official YELLOW sash.
+Each collecting tin or bucket will carry an Official Number with a CREAM Label across the tin or bucket.
 Official Collecting Floats will also appear in the procession.